 The second safest place for your car is in your driveway locked up.

 All valuables should be removed from your vehicle or at least placed out of sight.

 Neighborhood Patrol Meetings

-Attend neighborhood patrol meetings to keep informed about crime problems in your area and to discuss what can be done to reduce crime.
+Attend neighborhood patrol meetings or form your own group to keep informed about crime problems in your area and to discuss what can be done to reduce crime.